 Everybody has felt muscle soreness a day or so after a workout.
-But, have you ever asked yourself what that muscle pain was?
-Where is the pain coming from?
-Was it lactic acid which made your muscles sore?
-In this review, Im going to answer all your muscle soreness questions by telling you the real story—as much as we know—about this mysterious process.
+But, have you ever asked yourself where is the pain was coming from?
+Was it lactic acid buildup which made your muscles sore?
+In this review, I'm going to answer all your muscle soreness questions by telling you the real story—as much as we know—about this mysterious process.
 The feeling of pain, stiffness in muscles that occurs a day or so after a workout is known as Delayed Onset Muscle Soreness (DOMS).
-It’s ironic that while DOMS has been studied by scientists since at least 1902, the actual reasons why muscles get sore remains a mystery.
+It’s ironic that while DOMS has been studied by since at least 1902, the actual reasons why muscles get sore remains a mystery.

 What we know is that DOMS is a complex biological process, and every piece of the puzzle uncovered, makes it all the more mysterious.
 Many theories exist to explain muscle soreness Some of the more common theories include: